holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 In addition to processing Proposals made asynchronously outside of meetings, each Circle will also hold regular ***"Governance Meetings"*** to enact the Circle’s Governance Process in real time.
 At any point while the Circle is processing a Proposal asynchronously, any Circle Member may request the Proposal go to a Governance Meeting for real-time processing instead, and the asynchronous processing must then immediately stop.

-The Circle's Secretary is responsible for scheduling its Governance Meetings, and its Facilitator is responsible for facilitating them in alignment with the rules herein.
+The Circle's Secretary is accountable for scheduling its Governance Meetings.
 In addition to any regularly-scheduled Governance Meetings of the Circle, the Secretary must schedule special Governance Meetings promptly upon request of any Circle Member.
 The requester may further specify an intention for a special Governance Meeting and any limits on what the meeting may change.
 This may include focusing the meeting on a specific Tension, or limiting it to only modifying certain Roles.
 In that case, the authority of that special Governance Meeting is constrained to only processing Proposals for the stated intent, and only making changes within the stated limits.

 #### 5.4.1 Attendance